playcanvas/supersplat/README.md

    npm run develop
    ```

-4. Open a web browser tab and make sure the caches are clear:
+4. Open a web browser tab and make sure network caching is disabled on the network tab and the other application caches are clear:

    - On Safari you can use `Cmd+Option+e` or Develop->Empty Caches.
    - On Chrome ensure the options "Update on reload" and "Bypass for network" are enabled in the Application->Service workers tab: